-This plan sets out the strategic vision for the Southend health system for the next five years to 2018/19, and how we intend to achieve this as a unit of planning.
+This plan sets out the strategic vision for the Southend-on-Sea health system for the next five years to 2018/19, and how we intend to achieve this as a unit of planning.

-This is the first time that all health and social care organisations in Southend have come together to develop an integrated, fiveyear system plan.

-Our unit of planning has committed to continuing its strategic planning activities over the next twelve months, to strengthen our system by ensuring that there is full alignment between this five-year strategic plan, the hospital strategic plan and the Southend health and wellbeing strategy.
+All health and social care organisations in Southend-on-Sea have come together to develop this integrated five-year system plan and our unit of planning has committed to continuing its strategic planning activities over the next twelve months, to strengthen our system by ensuring that there is full alignment between this five-year strategic plan, the hospital strategic plan and the Southend-on-Sea Health and Wellbeing Strategy.
 We will continue to engage with our citizens as we plan and operate as a single system.